Exports here in Australia are at an all-time high, topping $1 billion monthly. Most of this is thanks to rising commodity trading with China.

 Confused by how to pick the right pallet?
 Our guide to pallet sizing will explain all factors to consider.

-Export Pallet Dimensions by Country
+Shipping Pallet Dimensions by Country

 When deciding on the right pallet sizing for your export shipment you need to consider the country that your shipment is going to.
 Each country has their own requirements for pallet sizing.